abegong/did_you_miss_me/design_notes.md

 # Abstractions Overview #

-Most of the business logic in `did_you_miss_me` is based on two core concepts: `DataGenerators` and `DataModifiers`
+Most of the business logic in `did_you_miss_me` is based on two core concepts: `DataGenerators` and `DataModifiers`.
+Both are based on an abstract base class called `DataTool`.

-`DataGenerators` are used to generate data from scratch. `DataModifiers` are used to modify existing data.
-Both based on an abstract base class called `DataTool`.
+* `DataGenerators` are used to generate data from scratch.
+* `DataModifiers` are used to modify existing data.

 These two classes work together to create a wide variety of data generation and modification patterns.
 One common pattern is for generators to wrap modifiers.
 The generator creates data, and then modifies that data before returning it.
 This allows quite complicated data generators to be created from relatively simple building blocks.